Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3: Results

-The multiscale simulation of SHI irradiation begins with the Morte Carlo (MC) modeling of the initial ionization processes. \verb|Geant4| software~\cite{agostinelli2003geant4} was utilized to simulate the resulting spatial distribution of electron excitations within the $\beta$-\ce{Ga2O3} target.
+The multiscale simulation of SHI irradiation begins with Monte Carlo (MC) modeling of the initial ionization processes. \verb|Geant4| software~\cite{agostinelli2003geant4} was utilized to simulate the resulting spatial distribution of electron excitations within the $\beta$-\ce{Ga2O3} target.
 The type and energy of incident ions are determined firstly to cover a wide range of $S_\mathrm{e}$.
-Four representative types of ions and the corresponding $S_\mathrm{e}$ are simulated in this work, as listed in Table~\ref{tab:SHI}.
-It is worth noting that the simulated O, Kr and Ta ions aligns with previous experimental studies on SHI irradiation of $\beta$-\ce{Ga2O3}.
+In this work, four representative types of ions and the corresponding $S_\mathrm{e}$ are simulated, as listed in Table~\ref{tab:SHI}.
+We note that the simulations of the O, Kr and Ta ion tracks align well with the experimental studies on SHI irradiation effects in $\beta$-\ce{Ga2O3} available in the literature~\cite{iancu2025intrinsic, ai2019radiation}.

-Following the MC calculations of SHI irradiation, the electronic energy deposition data was applied in a numerical two-temperature model (TTM).
-Within the TTM framework, the electron and lattice subsystems are treated as two coupled heat baths.
-The spatiotemporal evolution of the lattice energy under $S_\mathrm{e}$ of 10~keV/nm and 44~keV/nm are presented in Figure~\ref{fig:displacement-Se}a and b, respectively.
-In both cases, the lattice-energy profiles exhibit an initial sharp rise followed by a slower decay and spatial broadening.
-This behavior reflects the rapid transfer of energy from the excited electronic subsystem to the lattice and its subsequent redistribution via thermal diffusion.
-Shortly after the peak energy deposition, the electron and lattice subsystems approach local thermal equilibrium ($T_\mathrm{e} \approx T_\mathrm{l}$), resulting in a Gaussian-like spatial distribution of the deposited lattice kinetic energy.
-The resulting energy distributions further indicate that the total deposited lattice energy increases monotonically with increasing electronic energy loss.
-Higher $S_\mathrm{e}$ values produce larger lattice-energy peaks and more extended high-energy regions, implying stronger local atomic displacements and an increased likelihood of thermally driven defect formation.
+Following the MC simulation of an SHI interaction with the electronic subsystem, the obtained distribution of the electronic energy loss was used as input in the analytical two-temperature model (TTM).
+Within the TTM framework, the electronic and lattice subsystems are treated as two coupled heat baths.
+Fig.~\ref{fig:displacement-Se}a, b illustrate the spatiotemporal evolution of energy within the lattice subsystem following a SHI irradiation with the $S_\mathrm{e}$ values of 10~keV/nm and 44~keV/nm, respectively.
+In both cases, the energy profiles in the lattice subsystem exhibit an initial sharp rise followed by a slow decay and spatial broadening.
+This behavior reflects the rapid transfer of energy from the excited electrons to the lattice via the electron-phonon coupling and its subsequent redistribution in the lattice via thermal diffusion.
+Soon after the energy in the lattice reached its peak, the electronic and lattice subsystems reached a local thermal equilibrium ($T_\mathrm{e} \simeq T_\mathrm{l}$).
+Under this condition, the distribution of the kinetic energies of the atoms in the lattice assumes a Gaussian-like shape.
+In these calculations, we observe that the total energy deposited to the lattice by a SHI increases monotonically with increasing $S_\mathrm{e}$.
+Moreover, higher $S_\mathrm{e}$ values produce higher energy peaks in the lattice and more extended high-energy regions, implying stronger local atomic displacements and an increased likelihood of thermally driven defect formation.